gillesmaire/mychessbaselib/doc/devguide.md

 ### DBaseSpool concept

-**DBaseSpool* allow to manipulate several Data>ases and switch from on one another one.
+**DBaseSpool* allow to manipulate several Data> bases and switch from on one another one.
 The description is made in the dbasespool.h file.

 The set of Databases is named a pool.
 This pool need to be initialized at the